What are you doing on December 3rd?

 Giving Tuesday started in 2012 as a special day to kick off the “open giving season.”
 It was a simple idea and has become a global movement that encourages us all to make a difference.
 This year, more than ever, this international day of philanthropy and generosity will help many charities continue to do great things in their communities.
 In its first year Giving Tuesday generated $10 million in donations.
-In 2019 that number rose to almost $2 billion, with $1.5 billion coming from online!
-The statistics from 2019 are fascinating:
+In 2023 that number rose to almost $3.1 billion, with over $13 billion raised since inception in 2012.
+The statistics from 2023 are fascinating:

 Despite the current economic and political environment donations have continued to flow.
-Many donors accelerated donations rather than waiting until year-end as they typically do.
-That group we all talk about, those millennials, 74% of them made donations during the pandemic.
+Many donors accelerate donations rather than waiting until year-end as they typically do.
+For that group we all talk about, those 18-34 who know about #Giving Tuesday, 82% of them participated in 2023.

 Maybe you are one of the fortunate ones this year and you have some extra to give.
 Maybe you have a few favorite charities or maybe you’re a novice in making donations.
 Let your dollars make a difference.
 Be smart about doing your homework first.
 Here are a few things to remember: